 4. The strategic pause

-It’s simple pausing for 1 or 2 seconds.
-But, when to pause?
-After using the word, “Right?”, or “Deal?”
+You can pause after using the word, “Right?”, or “Deal?”
 (Something that requires a split-second agreement).
 Or, after making a very important statement.

 5. Implanting suggestions with analogies